certara/pyDarwin/docs/Usage.rst

 Customizing Python Environment
 -----------------------------------

-In some cases you may need to perform additional actions before you call pyDarwin.
+In some cases, you may need to perform additional actions before you call pyDarwin.
 For example, if you use `modules <https://www.google.com/search?q=module+HPC>`_, you'll need to load the corresponding module first.
 You can achieve that with a simple script:

     .. code-block:: bash